jarmee/microservice-framework-comparison/README.md

 ### Hello World

-In the first stage we are only going to build a very simple and straigtforward application which only provides one GET endpoint and should return hello world.
+In the first stage we are only going to build a very simple and straigtforward application which only provides one GET endpoint and should return `hello world`.

 ### Basic CRUD